 In most big cities, you can throw a stone and hit a mini excavator.
 Everyone’s got one for hire - if you call enough people you’ll find one in a mate’s back yard.
 Because they are so prolific, they can be easy to find on really competitive rates on both wet and dry hire options.
+You can learn more about whether a mini excavator is right for your job and if not, discover what other types of excavators might fit your project better.
 We’ve canvassed a tonne of large & small national suppliers of mini excavators for hire and collated their rates to find an average of what you are likely to pay and what the additional ‘on-costs’ could be.

 What are typical mini digger / mini excavator hire rates?

 |Mini Excavator Size||Dry Hire Rates||Wet Hire Rates|

 |1-2 Tonne Mini Excavator||$30 + GST per hour||$110 + GST per hour|

 |3-4 Tonne Mini Excavator||$50 + GST per hour||$120 + GST per hour|